ahmadfajar/vue3-mdb-docs/docs/getting-started/theme.md

 # Theme Customization

 ::: lead
-Vue MDBootstrap comes with standard support for light and dark variants.
+Vue MDBootstrap comes with standard support for light and dark theme.
 And can easily customize your application’s default text colors, surfaces, and more.
 :::